 Location: Blackberg Ranch, Watertown, MN

-General Admission: $10 or children 10 years and younger are free
+General Admission: $10 at the Gate (Children 10 and under are free!)

-To reserve your VIP tent, become an event sponsor, or to donate a big ticket item please contact Freedom Farm at:
+To reserve your VIP tent, become an event sponsor or donate a big ticket item please contact Freedom Farm!

-What a HUGE blessing to have 10 years of support with sponsors, donors, attendees, and volunteers at this show-stopping event held every year at the grand Blackberg Ranch.
-This year's event will be as breathtaking as ever with the main event Polo Match along with a half-time live auction, divot stomp, and hat contest (for both youth and adults) and during the day there will be pony rides, face-painting, kids crafts, photo booth, carriage rides, raffle and later mix and mingle with professional polo players.
+What a HUGE blessing to have 10 years of support with sponsors, donors, attendees and volunteers at this show-stopping event held every year at the grand Blackberg Ranch!
+This year's event will be as breathtaking as ever with a professional Polo Match and Half-Time Live Auction, Divot Stomp and Hat Contest (both youth and adults).
+During the day there will be pony rides, face-painting, kids crafts, photo booth, carriage rides, raffle and later mix and mingle with professional polo players.